 For generations, Italians have sipped this "firewater" after meals and even added a little to their morning espresso, to "correct" it (try to order a "caffè corretto" next time you are in Italy).
 Once considered an acquired taste, popular only in Italy, grappa, today, is making itself known around the world.
 Distilleries from Australia to Oregon, as well as Italy, are trying their hand at making grappa, with surprisingly good results.

 History of Grappa

 The Nonino Distillery's first single grape Grappa was crafted from the Picolit grape.
-Today, over a dozen different grapes are used for single grape Grappas, called "monovitigno" Grappas, a term Ms. Nonino coined herself.
+Today, over a dozen different grapes are used for single grape grappas, called "monovitigno" grappas, a term Ms. Nonino coined herself.
 In 1984, the same Nonino distillery gained government approval and began producing a higher quality Grappa made from whole fruit.
 They began with grapes and in the following years, produced products using cherries, pears, apricots, peaches, and raspberries, among other fruits.
 Seeking a way to show off their new products, Nonino is also responsible for the stylish glass bottles in which grappa today is sold, a dramatic change from the old medicinal-style bottles.

-Traditionally, grappa is served (either at room temperature or chilled) in small glasses and served after the meal, as the Italians believe that it aids digestion.
-Correctly, Grappa should be swirled gently in the glass and then brought to your nose, before tasting.
+Traditionally, grappa is served (either at room temperature or chilled) in small glasses and served after the meal, as Italians believe that it aids digestion.
+Correctly, grappa should be swirled gently in the glass and then brought to your nose, before tasting.
 It is then tasted in small sips.
-In Italy, Grappa is also added to espresso to make a "Café Corretto," a popular after-dinner concoction.
-In the United States, you'll find Grappa at higher-end Italian restaurants and retailers.
+In Italy, grappa is also added to espresso to make a "Caffè Corretto," a popular after-dinner concoction.
+In the United States, you'll find grappa at higher-end Italian restaurants and retailers.
 If you've never tried Grappa, you're in for a treat.
 It's a fiery, but tasty beverage, just the thing for a cold winter's night.

 By Sandy Mitchell